-The Southern CBD is known for its rich mix of cultures and ‘mini-towns’, encompassing the Spanish Quarter, Korea Town, Thai Town and China Town – allowing you to be transported to the county of your choice via the specialised supermarkets and restaurants.
-The area itself covers a lot of ground, from Town Hall Station including George, Pitt and Castlereagh Streets taking you right down to Central Station, where you can take a bus or train interstate.
+The Southern CBD is known for its rich mix of cultures and ‘mini-towns’, including the Spanish Quarter, Korea Town, Thai Town and China Town – allowing you to be transported to the county of your choice via the specialised supermarkets and restaurants.
+The area covers a lot of ground, from Town Hall Station including George, Pitt and Castlereagh Streets right down to Central Station, where you can take a bus or train interstate.

-The Metro and Capitol Theatre, as well as George Street Cinema, make the Southern CBD home to the vibrant entertainment district; live music, theatre shows and films take place every night of the week.
+The Metro and Capitol Theatre, as well as George Street Cinema, make the Southern CBD a vibrant entertainment district; live music, theatre shows and films are on offer every night of the week.

 Facilities in the area: